 I was surprised to see how many cars that looked like restorations were painted in colors that were not original.
 Some even had subtle versions of the bold flame patterns ubiquitous on street rods.
 It appears that fully restored cars have started mating with street rods!

 There were, of course, older cars at the show as well, many of which were as pampered and polished as their younger cousins.

 Not all the cars on display were polished up to look as good as or better than new.
 Some owners instead maintain their vehicles to preserve (or create) a patina that makes it appear the vehicle has been sitting around neglected for years.
 “Barn fresh” used to describe a car in need of restoration, but it seems to have become a restoration style as well.

 And then there are the Rat Rods.
 (Picture a street rod for the steampunk crowd.)
 Although they begin with the key components of an old vehicle, Rat Rods are created, rather than restored.
 They take “barn fresh” to extremes as the designer cuts down, strips off, and adds back a mix of elements to build a car that is more motorized sculpture than collector vehicle.

-Planning your trip to Back to the 50s
+Plan your trip to Back to the 50s

 The Minnesota Street Rod Association holds its Back to the 50s event in mid-June each year.
 The event runs Thursday-Sunday.
-It is open to the public, with an admission fee is charged to enter the grounds.
-Once on the grounds, there are a number of special events and lots of options for foods.
+It is open to the public, with an admission fee charged to enter the grounds.
+Once on the grounds, there are a number of special events and lots of options for food.

 This is one of the largest collector car gatherings in the country and it is extremely popular.
 Bring water and sun protection and be ready for big crowds